 (2) The "energetic landscape" refers to a graph of the energetic stability of all of the possible 3D structures that a protein could theoretically adopt.
 A protein settles into the 3D shape that is most energetically stable.
 This most stable shape will be different in the presence of a ligand such as lactose than in the absence of it.

 (4) When the repressor dissociates from the operator, RNA polymerase becomes able to bind to the promoter and to transcribe the DNA to RNA.

 (1) The first "Low/High" line simply illustrates in the absence of lateral inhibition; there is simply a spatial transition from cells receiving low-intensity stimuli (represented by the low notes, each sung as the word "low") to cells receiving high-intensity stimuli (represented by the high notes, each sung as the word "high").
 The second "Low/High" line shows how this edge between "low" and "high" is exaggerated by lateral inhibition; the "low" note closest to the high ones is made even lower, and the "high" note closest to the low ones is made even higher.

 (2) The phrase "branching wires" is used metaphorically.
 Cells, especially neurons, conduct electrical signals in ways that resemble physical wires.
 For lateral inhibition to occur, the raw sensory information must be sent out via branches to adjacent cells.

-(4) Based on the line that "the cell surface is my home," this protein seems ultimately destined for the plasma membrane (cell membrane).
+(6) This protein seems destined for the plasma membrane (cell membrane).

 (2) Myelin increases Rm; as axon diameter increases, Ri decreases.